-Walking through today’s grocery store bread aisle will lead you through an overwhelming assortment of options.
-Names like Honey Wheat, Multigrain, Enriched Wheat, and 12 Grain are further complicated with labels proclaiming varying amounts of fiber or whole grains per serving.
-According to the 2020 Dietary Guidelines for Americans, 98 percent consume less than the recommended quantity of whole grains, but 74 percent exceed the recommended intake of refined grains.
+Walking through grocery store bread aisles will take you past an overwhelming assortment of options.
+Names like Honey Wheat, Multigrain, Enriched Wheat, and 12 Grain are further complicated by labels proclaiming varying amounts of fiber or whole grains per serving.
+According to the 2020 Dietary Guidelines for Americans, 98 percent of us consume less than the recommended quantity of whole grains, but 74 percent exceed the recommended intake of refined grains.
 The recommendation for all is to “make half your grains whole grains,” but it can be challenging to know which foods to choose.
 The chart below offers some helpful hints.

-The nutrition facts label shows the amount of fiber in a product, but the real clue to whole grain content lies in the ingredients list.
-Because ingredients list in descending order by weight, to be a whole grain product, the first ingredient should include the word “whole” or the name of a whole grain such as oats, barley, or rye.
+Ingredients List The nutrition facts label shows the amount of fiber in a product, but the real clue to whole grain content lies in the ingredients list.
+Because ingredients list in descending order by weight, to be a whole grain product, the first ingredient should include the word “whole” or “100%” followed by the name of a whole grain such as oats, barley, or rye.

-Studies of whole grain consumption report that Americans are less aware of the health benefits of whole grains than of other foods proven to reduce disease risk.
-Without knowledge of nutrition information, many consumers opt for refined grain products simply because they are familiar and often less expensive than whole-grain products.
-However, they are more likely to enjoy the taste and texture of whole-grain products if they are made from grain varieties bred for flavor and functionality.
-In addition, if the flour is fresh (milled and used soon thereafter), you will discover a subtle and delicious flavor; if the flour has aged, the flavors (and nourishment) have begun to dissipate, and a bitter aftertaste may be detected.
-Fresh flour can be produced by milling it in-house – mills range from KitchenAid attachments to industrial mills that require a separate area and ventilation – or by locating an artisan miller in your community or region.
-Entrepreneurs are launching artisan mills in cities and towns across the U.S. and Canada.
+Consumer Perceptions Studies of whole-grain consumption report that Americans are less aware of the health benefits of whole grains than of other foods proven to reduce disease risk.
+Without knowledge of nutritional information, many consumers opt for refined grain products simply because they are familiar and often less expensive than whole-grain products.
+However, people are more likely to enjoy the taste and texture of whole-grain products if they are made from grain varieties bred for flavor and functionality and if the flour is fresh (milled and used soon thereafter).
+This is an avenue of discovery for many of us – the fact that fresh whole-grain flour contains subtle nuances of flavor determined, in part, by the freshness of the flour.
+The fact is, flour is perishable like milk.
+As flour ages, the flavors (and nourishment) dissipate, and a bitter aftertaste may be detected.
+Fresh flour is produced by milling in-house – mills range from KitchenAid attachments to industrial mills that require a separate room and ventilation – or by locating an artisan miller in your community or region.
+This is easier than it was twenty years ago; the number of local and regional mills is proliferating across the U.S. and other parts of the world.